Baseprite

 Step 2.
 New File, let’s get started!
 We’ll make a new sprite at 256x256px (the size of a Basepaint canvas!)

-Then we’ll paste in the current canvas in progress.
 (Tip: Right Click > Copy Image on the canvas directly from the gallery)

 Now it’s time to open Baseprite!
 File > Scripts > Baseprite